mrey942-cloud/Making-Journal/journal-pages/week-11.md

 ![Alt text](../assets/week-11/Screenshot%202026-06-04%20at%208.03.39 PM.png)

-*My next steps for the final submission are finishing my project statement, printing it, and putting it in a frame to display it next to my project during week 12 studio time.*
+*My next steps for the final submission are taking final artefact photos, finishing my project statement, printing it, and putting it in a frame to display it next to my project during week 12 studio time.*

 ### Project Finalisation and Submission